dingxianzhong/dingxianzhong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 <span style='font-size:16px;'>I am currently a Postdoctoral Researcher at Lawrence Berkeley National Laboratory (LBNL).
 I received my Ph.D. in Computer Science and Engineering from the University of California, Merced (UCM), under the supervision Prof. <a href="https://sites.ucmerced.edu/wdu">Wan Du</a> and Prof. <a href="http://www.andes.ucmerced.edu/~acerpa/">Alberto Cerpa</a>.
-Before moving to Merced in 2018, I received my master's degree from Shandong University and bachelor's degree from Taishan University.
-My research interests mainly lie in ML for System, Deep Reinforcement Learning (DRL), Large Language Models (LLM) and Resource Optimization.</span>
+Before moving to Merced in 2018, I received my master's degree from Shandong University and bachelor's degree from Taishan University. </span>

 <p style='font-size:16px;'>For more information, please click here for the <a href="http://dingxianzhong.github.io/files/CV_Xianzhong.pdf">Curriculum Vitae</a></p>